Layravbf/Layravbf/README.md

 - 🎓Computer science student at UFLA - MG (Brasil)
 - 🪐Seeking to learn several languages
-- :speech_balloon: Ask me about series, animes, games, web, or literally anything!
+- :speech_balloon: Ask me about series, games, web, or literally anything!
 - :mailbox: You can reach me with the links below

 <a target="_blank" href="https://www.linkedin.com/in/layravbf/">